-If you are in our coverage area, the next step is to fill out our online application here or print an application here and mail it to us.
+If you are in our coverage area, the next step is to fill out our online application or print an application here.
 There is a $15 non-refundable fee to process your application, which must accompany your application.
 Following receipt, your application will be sent to a volunteer in your area who will contact you (usually by email) within 10 days of receipt of your application to schedule a home visit.
 If you do not hear from us within two weeks, you may email us at info@BrooklineLabRescue.org to confirm if your application has been received.
 Please be patient as it may take up to four weeks to schedule your home visit.
 We are an all-volunteer organization, and we are limited to scheduling home visits as our schedules permit.

 Step 3: Home Visit

 The home visit is your chance to meet the volunteer who will be working with you to find just the right Lab for your family.
 It is also our opportunity to talk with you about the type, personality and age of Lab you are looking for in a companion and to discuss with you the Labs that we have available.
 All family members, including any other household pets, must be present during the home visit.
 Our goal is to make sure that the Labs we place are going to a home that will suit their individual personalities and will last a lifetime.